pylons-of-light/game-projects/README.md

-Various games worked on with a small team in Spring 2015 at The College of Saint Rose.
+Various games developed with a small team at The College of Saint Rose in Spring 2015.

 Developers: Rains Jordan, Kevin Viglucci, Justin Stoddard, Yaqing Xie